microsoft/pxt/docs/writing-docs/snippets.md

 ### typescript-valid (docs only)

-This will showcase a **correct** code snippet, rendering it on a green background:
+This lets you make special a note of a **correct** code snippet, rendering it on a green background:

     ```typescript-valid
     // You can include any TS in here, e.g. to showcase correct syntax